farhasan/Independent_Study_Game/README.md

 -creating a map for the character to live in
--screen scrolling so the view follows the character as he moves through the map -very basic collision detection to keep the player within the boundaries of the map
+-screen scrolling so the view follows the character as he moves through the map -very basic collision detection to keep the player within the boundaries of the map -opening an audio channel to play an mp3 file